jamster02/netherrack-docs/README.md

 To start a Netherrack program you must first import netherrack.
 You can do this with `import netherrack`, or to have a special variable name: `import netherrack as df`.
 ## Line Variable
 To initialise a codeline, you can use the `df.Line(eventType, eventName)` class.
 - eventType - the type of event.
-Currently `event` and `entity_event` are supported.
+Supported types are `event`, `entity_event`, `func` and `process`.
 - eventName - the name of the event.
 For example, `Join` or `Jump`.
+This can be anything for functions and processes.
 ## Optional Variables
 It's also recommened to set up some variables, although it is purely up to you.
 For ease of use however, you should set variables for some or all of the following functions: